What is the average cost of life insurance?

 Ok, so how much will it actually cost me?

 Again, it’s different for everybody - but here’s some ballpark figures to give you a vague idea.
-You can probably get around £100,000 of cover for around £5 per month if you are in your late 20s, are in good health and not a smoker.
-If you are older and/or have a complex medical history, then £5 won’t get you very much - perhaps nothing at all.
+You can probably get around £200,000 of cover for less than £10 per month if you are in your late 20s, are in good health and not a smoker [1].
+If you are older and/or have a complex medical history, then £10 won’t get as much - perhaps nothing at all.

-Some people might pay upwards of £50 per month, but will have the most comprehensive cover available.
+Some people might pay upwards of £50 per month, but have more comprehensive cover.
 It’s all relative.
 Consider your own financial situation and how much you can afford to pay.
 Think about the size of your mortgage, other debts and financial commitments and whether you have any personal savings behind you that could be left to help dependents.

 What should I consider when choosing my level of cover?